unixwinbsd/unixbsdshell.github.io/_posts/2025/feb-25/2025-02-08-bash-command-freebsd-string-opeartion.md

 ```

 ### c.
 TRIM
 This function is like the love child of the ltrim and rtrim functions we talked about earlier.
-It takes your input string and removes both leading and trailing whitespace characters, leaving you with a clean and tidy string that’s ready to use.
+It takes your input string and removes both leading and trailing whitespace characters, leaving you with a clean and tidy string thatâ€™s ready to use.

 Below is an example script for the ltrim function.